Lypho2012/thisIsNotASearchEngine/README.md

 # This is not a Search Engine

-To run this project, execute
+To visit this site, go to [https://lypho2012.github.io/thisIsNotASearchEngine/] (https://lypho2012.github.io/thisIsNotASearchEngine/).

-`npm start`

-and open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Why is this not a search engine?